Industrial Disease: The Quest for Recognition--The Need for Adequate Benefits

 ORIGINAL BRITISH EFFORT TO ESTABLISH A WORKERS' COMPENSATION SYSTEM

-In the latter half of the 19th century, England began a rapid evolution from an agrarian society consisting mainly of farming to the industrial era with its factory production based upon the advent of electricity.
-This significant change in the structure of the society was accompanied by a need for a change in the laws which governed the society.
+In the latter half of the 19th century, England began a rapid evolution from an agrarian society consisting mainly of farming to the industrial era, with its factory production based upon the advent of electricity.
+This significant change in the structure of society was accompanied by a need for a change in the laws which governed the society.

 The original common law remedies which had been available under the British legal system were emasculated by the rapidly developing doctrines of "assumption of the risk" and "contributory negligence."
 The employee was said to have assumed the risk of the employment for both usual and unusual, foreseeable and unforeseeable events.
 Furthermore, any negligence on the employee's part which contributed to an injury served to defeat recovery.
 In 1877, the British House of Commons appointed a committee to investigate the need for legislation, and the first English Employer's Liability Act was passed in 1880.
 The original Act was very weak, and the defenses of assumption of the risk, the fellow servant doctrine, and contributory negligence remained viable.
 In fact, the Act only provided benefits for seven out of one hundred workers.
 In 1897, the British legislature proposed new legislation to provide a remedy for the injured worker.
 In his first public address, Winston Churchill stated, "I do not say that workmen have not been treated well in the past by the kindness and consideration of their employers, but this measure removes the question of the shifting sands of charity and places it on the firm bedrock of law..."
 The authors of the legislation sought to have injured workers compensated for each industrial accident and to make the economic burden for the compensation system part of the cost of production.
-The employee was not required to prove negligence on the part of the employer but rather had to demonstrate that the injury had occurred during the employment situation.
-The Act was limited to certain occupations which included factory labor, mine and quarry activities and engineering.
-Neither the original Employers' Liability Act of 1880 nor the Workmen's Compensation Act of 1897, the latter having been intended to encourage greater attention to safety in the industrial environment, was successful in reducing the number of industrial accidents in the British work place.
+The employee was not required to prove negligence on the employer's part but rather had to demonstrate that the injury had occurred during the employment situation.
+The Act was limited to certain occupations, which included factory labor, mine and quarry activities, and engineering.
+Neither the original Employers' Liability Act of 1880 nor the Workmen's Compensation Act of 1897, the latter having been intended to encourage greater attention to safety in the industrial environment, was successful in reducing the number of industrial accidents in the British workplace.

 THE AMERICAN SYSTEM-ORIGINAL STATUTORY ENACTMENTS